MACEval: A Multi-Agent Continual Evaluation Network for Large Models: The MACEval

-Building upon the single-dimensional evaluation strategy discussed previously, we introduce a novel evaluation routing-based metric to measure the overall capability of large models.
-As illustrated in Fig. \ref{cluster}, given an evaluation network with activated evaluation routing $\mathcal{P}$, the comprehensive ability of the interviewee model $\mathcal{M}^E$ can be measured as follows:
+Building upon the single-dimensional evaluation strategy discussed previously, we introduce an evaluation routing-based metric to measure the overall utility-capability ratio of large models.
+Given an evaluation network with activated evaluation routing $\mathcal{P}$, the overall utility-capability ratio of the interviewee model $\mathcal{M}^E$ can be computed as follows:

-This metric quantifies the overall model performance as the evaluation network energy derived from edge ({\it evaluation route}) weights.
-It considers the intrinsic dependencies among different capability assessments while enhancing user-oriented customization, thereby enabling a self-organizing and scalable evaluation framework.